 I-Incomplete.
 A temporary grade limited to a course in which a student has been excused for illness or given an extension for another significant reason.
-An incomplete grade is allowed to stand through one academic semester.
-Unless a grade has been provided at that time, the incomplete grade automatically reverts to an "F".
-Incomplete forms must be obtained from the academic records office.
+An incomplete grade is allowed to stand through

 P-Indicates satisfactory work done (equivalent to a regular grade of D or above); gives semester hours but no quality points.